 Our camps fill up quickly so please register as soon as possible.
-In ensure your space is reserved a non-refundable deposit of 50% of the registration fee is required.
+To reserve a space for your camper, a non-refundable deposit of $200 is required.

 What if we have to cancel?

-If your plans change and you must cancel your registration please contact the camp office.
+If your plans change and you must cancel your registration please contact the camp office at 867-668-4817.

 Can my child request to be in the same cabin as their friends?

-Campers may request to be in a cabin with a friend or friends.
-Because cabins are allocated according to gender and age, friend requests must be of the same gender and have no more than one year age difference.
-We will do what we can to accommodate cabin buddy requests.
+Campers may request to be in a cabin with a friend.
+Although we cannot guarantee all friend requests we do our best.
+Cabins are allocated according to biological-sex and age, so friend requests must be of the same sex and should not have more than one year age difference.
 However, camp is a chance for campers to be independent and make new friends.
 If we are unable to place your child in a cabin with their friends we hope that they will embrace this opportunity.
 Camp Yukon recognizes the biological birth gender of boys and girls in cabin assignment and other activities.